 Contingent consideration related to the earnout payment set forth in the NEPSI Stock Purchase Agreement governing the acquisition of NEPSI provided that the selling stockholders may have received up to an additional 1,000,000 shares of common stock of the Company upon the achievement of certain specified revenue objectives over varying periods of up to four years following the NEPSI acquisition date which must have occurred by September 30, 2024.
 Contingent consideration related to the make whole payment set forth in the Megatran Stock Purchase Agreement provided that the selling stockholders would be made whole for any costs or taxes as a result of the orderly distribution process.
+We classified contingent consideration related to certain acquisitions within level 3 of the fair value hierarchy because the fair value is derived using significant unobservable inputs, which include revenue risk premium and revenue volatility.
 See Note 15, "Contingent Consideration" for further discussion.
-As of September 30, 2024, the Company has settled all outstanding contingent consideration.
+As of September 30, 2024, the Company has had settled all outstanding contingent consideration.

-The following table provides the assets and liabilities carried at fair value on a recurring basis, measured as of September 30, 2024 and March 31, 2024 (in thousands):
+The following table provides the assets and liabilities carried at fair value on a recurring basis, measured as of September 30, December 31, 2024 and March 31, 2024 (in thousands):